Molly Fink: Later years

 The couple settled down in Australia where their first son Martanda Sydney Tondaiman was born on 22 July 1916.
 In Australia, both Martanda and Molly developed a wide social circle.
 Martanda developed a passion for horse racing while Molly became popular at parties and balls for the exquisite jewels and wardrobe she wore.
 When official recognition for Molly was not forthcoming, Martanda and Molly moved to London and purchased a flat at Park Lane in August 1919.
 When at an audience with George V, Martanda was told by the Secretary of State for India that their son Sydney would not be recognised as the rightful heir by the Government of British India, Martanda renounced his own claim to the throne and nominating his brother Rajagopala Tondaiman as the Raja of Pudukkottai, Martanda settled for an annual pension.

-Martanda and Molly lived in Cannes from 1922 to 1927 where they bought a villa called La Favourite.
+Martanda and Molly lived in Cannes from 1922 to 1927 where they bought a villa called La Favorite.
 At Cannes, Molly developed friendship with Elsa Maxwell, Cecil Beaton, Nancy Beaton, Lord Donegall, Lady Houston and William Locke.
 The couple frequented social events and held dinner parties.
 Martanda died at Paris on 28 May 1928 at the age of fifty-three.
 Molly wanted his body to be shipped to India and cremated with full state honours but the Government of India refused permission.
 Eventually, the body was cremated at Golders Green Crematorium in London as per Hindu rites.

 Following Martanda's death, Molly's finances began to dwindle.
-She sold La Favourite and purchased a house at Mayfair, London where she lived with her son, Sydney.
+She sold La Favorite and purchased a house at Mayfair, London where she lived with her son, Sydney.
 Aga Khan III proposed to her soon after Martanda's death, but she rejected his proposal.
 In her later years, Molly remained aloof and began drinking heavily.
 She was diagnosed with bowel cancer in 1967.
 Molly died in Cannes on 22 November 1967 at the age of seventy-three.